Why Grow Florida Native Plants?

 Why Native Landscapes are Important pdf 1.2 MB Download

 Her blog is Green Gardening Really Matters.
-There more about her and the books she has written.
+Here is more about her and the books she has written.

 Support birds.
 Support pollinators.
 Encourage biodiversity.